Helping students engage with the world

 - Step 6.
 Receive the visa stamp on their passport

 Scheduling the F-1 visa appointment is a responsibility of the student.
-The OGS can issue you an I-20, but you will need to reach out to the U.S. Embassy or Consulate and schedule your visa appointment.
-For any questions and concerns we suggest that you contact the U.S. Embassy or Consulate directly.
-If an appointment in you N.U. in location is not possible, you need to look into the option of returning home and obtaining your F-1 visa prior to your departure to the U.S.
+OGS can issue you an I-20 form, but you will need to reach out to the U.S. Embassy or Consulate and schedule your visa appointment.
+For any questions or concerns we suggest that you contact the U.S. Embassy or Consulate directly.
+If an appointment in your N.U. in location is not possible, you need to look into the option of returning home and obtaining your F-1 visa prior to your departure to the U.S.

 For “Present Employer or school name” please write the name of your current school.

 If you have further questions for your F-1 visa application (DS-160) please reach out to the U.S. Embassy or Consulate.

 You can also visit the OGS website for more information on the F-1 visa process.